Caitlin Halligan

-Caitlin Joan Halligan (born December 14, 1966) is a lawyer who is the former general counsel for the Manhattan district attorney's office.
-She served as Solicitor General for the state of New York from 2001 until 2007.
-President Barack Obama nominated her several times to fill a vacancy on the United States Court of Appeals for the District of Columbia Circuit, but the U.S. Senate did not vote directly on the nomination, and in March 2013 the President withdrew the nomination at her request.
+Caitlin Joan Halligan (born December 14, 1966) is an American lawyer who has served as an associate judge of the New York Court of Appeals since April 2023.
+She served as Solicitor General of New York from 2001 until 2007.
+President Barack Obama nominated her several times to fill a vacancy on the United States Court of Appeals for the District of Columbia Circuit, but the U.S. Senate did not vote directly on the nomination, and in March 2013, Obama withdrew the nomination at her request.

 Early life and education

-Halligan was born in Xenia, Ohio on December 14, 1966.
+Halligan was born in Xenia, Ohio on December 14, 1966, to teachers John J. Halligan Jr. and Christine H. Smith.

-Halligan graduated cum laude with an A.B. in history from Princeton University in 1988 after completing a 123-page long senior thesis titled "Origins and Development of Labor Radicalism in Pullman, Illinois, 1881-1894."
+Halligan graduated cum laude with a B.A. in history from Princeton University in 1988 after completing a 123-page long senior thesis titled "Origins and Development of Labor Radicalism in Pullman, Illinois, 1881–1894."
 She then received a J.D. magna cum laude from Georgetown University Law Center in 1995.
 She was the managing editor of the Georgetown Law Journal (1994–1995).

-Before law school, Halligan served as a legislative aide for U.S. Rep. William Vollie Alexander, Jr., and as a policy associate at Georgians for Children, a non-profit organization devoted to improving state policies for families and children.
+Before law school, Halligan served as a legislative aide for U.S. Rep. William Vollie Alexander Jr., and as a policy associate at Georgians for Children, a non-profit organization devoted to improving state policies for families and children.
 Halligan also taught writing, American history, and American literature at a university in Wuhan, China, through the Princeton in Asia program.